f5devcentral/f5-tetration/README.md

 2. Script removes existing irules on Virtual Server.
 3. Script is tested with MAC OS terminal only.
 For ubuntu use ./install.sh after changing chmode 777

 ### How to use this Repo

+If you are using MAC OS just download the executable script https://github.com/f5devcentral/f5-tetration/raw/master/f5tetv1 and to run the script just issue ./f5tetv1  from MAC OS terminal

+OR

 1. Clone the repo to your local machine
 ` git clone https://github.com/f5devcentral/f5-tetration.git`